Introduction: The Complex World of NAD and Its Precursors

 Nicotinamide Riboside (NR):

 NR is a form of vitamin B3 and a direct precursor to Nicotinamide Mononucleotide (NMN).
 It is converted into NMN by the enzyme nicotinamide riboside kinase.
-NR is a popular supplement because it can effectively increase NAD+ levels, which may have potential benefits for aging and metabolic health.
+NR is popular for its ability to effectively increase NAD+ levels, which may have potential benefits for aging and metabolic health.

 Nicotinamide Mononucleotide (NMN):

-NMN is a nucleotide derived from NR and is a direct precursor to NAD+.
-NMN is converted into NAD+ by NMN adenylyltransferase.
-NMN supplementation is used to boost NAD+ levels more directly than NR.
-Some studies suggest that NMN might be more efficient in raising NAD+ levels within cells compared to NR.
+NMN is a nucleotide derived from NR and a direct precursor to NAD+.
+It is converted into NAD+ by NMN adenylyltransferase.
+NMN supplementation may boost NAD+ levels more directly than NR, with some studies suggesting it might be more efficient in raising NAD+ levels within cells.

 Differences Between NAD, NR, and NMN